 A survey conducted by the Retail Advertising and Marketing Association (RAMA, a division of the National Retail Federation) provided some interesting information.

 A higher ROI may lean in favor of word-of-mouth advertising.
 As an excerpt from the McKinsey Quarterly report states:

 [. . .]
-Its influence is greatest when consumers are buying a product for the first time or when products are relatively expensive, factors that tend to make people conduct more research, seek more opinions, and deliberate longer than they otherwise would.”
+Its influence is greatest when consumers are buying a product for the first time or when products are relatively expensive, factors that tend to make people conduct more research, seek more opinions, and deliberate longer than they otherwise would.

-Case Study – WikiJob Improves Conversions by 34%
+Case study: WikiJob improves conversions by 34%

-To see just how powerful testimonials can be in action, let’s look at WikiJob – the UK’s largest graduate job site.
+To see just how powerful testimonials can be in action, let’s look at WikiJob, the UK’s largest graduate job site.

 - “Good training for the work environment in Europe.”